 At Brandeis, most websites are edited using Cascade Server, our content management system (CMS).
 The CMS is a web-based application that provides a central place for website creation and editing.

 Which training(s) do I need?

 Audience: This class is mandatory for new web editors of sites in the standard university web templates (sites that look like this one).
 Please enroll in this class only if the site you will be editing is already in the these templates or close to launching.

-Overview: Learn the basics of maintaining and editing a website the new standard university templates.
+Overview: Learn the basics of maintaining and editing a website the standard university templates.
 As a web editor, you will learn best practices for editing web content at Brandeis, overview of responsive and accessible web content, how to navigate the CMS and how to publish content.